NovaSurfer/scarecrow2d/docs/index.rst

-.. scarecrow2d documentation master file, created by sphinx-quickstart on Sun Dec 22 22:20:54 2019.
+..
+Scarecrow2d documentation master file, created by sphinx-quickstart on Sun Aug 30 00:13:34 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to scarecrow2d's documentation!
+Welcome to Scarecrow2d's documentation!
 =======================================

 .. toctree::
    :maxdepth: 2

-   docs
+   :caption: Contents:

 Indices and tables
 ==================